Flagdev00x/Docs/tutorials/walletconnect-tutorial.md

 ![](../.gitbook/assets/2%20%2817%29.png)

-**Step 3:** On your fuse cash wallet homepage you can spot a small icon which lets you scan the QR code displayed on [www.fuseswap.com](http://www.fuseswap.com/) in the previous step
+**Step 3:** On your flag cash wallet homepage you can spot a small icon which lets you scan the QR code displayed on [www.flagswap.com](http://www.flagswap.com/) in the previous step

 ![](../.gitbook/assets/3%20%283%29.jpeg)

-Once the QR code is scanned fuse cash wallet will ask permission to connect your fuse cash wallet with fuseswap dex as shown below.
+Once the QR code is scanned flag cash wallet will ask permission to connect your flag cash wallet with flagswap dex as shown below.
 Click on “Connect” to confirm the connection.

 ![](../.gitbook/assets/4%20%283%29.jpeg)

-You have successfully connected your fuse cash wallet with fuseswap dex through WalletConnect.
-You can verify this by double checking the wallet address of your fuse cash wallet with the wallet address displayed on top hand right corner of fuseswap dex.
+You have successfully connected your flag cash wallet with flagswap dex through WalletConnect.
+You can verify this by double checking the wallet address of your flag cash wallet with the wallet address displayed on top hand right corner of flagswap dex.

 Now we will continue and add liquidity on Fuseswap.